www-splitcells-net/net.splitcells.network/doc/tasks.md

 This does not mean, that tasks are processed according to the priority order.
 The priority of a task is just a guideline.
 ### Current Tasks
-1. "run.and.show.if.failed" and similar: do not filter stderr echo.
 1. "run.and.show.if.failed": store final output in error case in temporary file and just show link to file in order to not clutter output.
    1. Use "echo.error".